Tax Facts 2021-22

 |CGT on qualifying disposals||10%||10%|

-- Disposals made by an individual or certain trustees can qualify for ER.
+- Disposals made by individuals or certain trustees can qualify for BADR.

 - The asset disposed of must have been owned for at least two years and be one of: